William A Gardner

 Larry was the only passenger to become really seasick.
 He was from Portage La Prairie near Winnipeg so it made some sense that he had trouble getting his sea legs.
 Even seasoned sailors can frequently get nausea the first few days out to sea.
-My grandfather William said that, in the late 1800's, the British Navy officers would walk around the deck with umbrellas the first few days out of port as the sailors in the rigging above were not shy about projecting the remains of their breakfast at an officer below.
+My grandfather William said that, in the late 1800's when he went to sea as a cadet, the British Navy officers would walk around the deck with umbrellas the first few days out of port as the seasick sailors in the rigging above were not shy about projecting the remains of their breakfast at an officer below.

 Oh, and when we disembarked at the Granite City the older passenger found that the intense rocking of the ship had disturbed the bags of flour, causing a cloud of flour dust in the hold that, with the dampness of the sea, left a thin coating over the entire red convertible.
 Of course the sailors, who likely hadn't covered the car properly with a tarpaulin on purpose, thought this was hilarious.
 I suspect the owner of the car got the last laugh.

 Notes and References

 - The photo of a steamship is an actual photo of the S.S.
 Rialto.
 It was completed in 1948 and operated on various routes around the world until it was retired and broken up about 1971 in China.
 Amazing what one can find on the internet.